Industry Preparation Core

-CYBERSEC XXX: Cybersecurity and Software Development
+CYBERSEC 511: Cybersecurity in the Software Development Life Cycle

 Teaches students about all steps of the software development lifecycle and the role Cybersecurity design principles play in requirements definition, design, development, testing, and maintenance.
 Tools and techniques to provide software security analysis and software assurance will be explored including software reverse engineering.